-The reference image recovery test results were used to pre-screen the full set of IQA models, excluding those that perform poorly (due to surjectivity) or closely (due to similar design).
-The following 11 full-reference IQA models were selected for subsequent evaluation:
+The reference image recovery test results were used to prescreen the initial set of IQA models, excluding those that perform poorly (due to surjectivity).
+In addition, we excluded models with similar designs.
+This process yielded 11 fullreference IQA models to be compared in our human subject evaluations:

-- 1. MAE, the Mean Absolute Error (l_1 -norm) of pixel values, has been frequently adopted in optimization similar as MSE, despite its poor perceptual relevance.
-MAE has been shown to consistently outperform MSE in image restoration tasks (Zhao et al., 2016). - 2.
-MS-SSIM (Wang et al., 2003), the Multi-Scale extension of the SSIM index (Wang et al., 2004), provides more exibility than single-scale SSIM, allowing for a wider range of viewing distances.
-MS-SSIM has become a standard "perceptual" quality measure, and has guided the design of DNN-based image super-resolution (Zhao et al., 2016; Snell et al., 2017) and compression (Ballé et al., 2018) algorithms. - 3.
-VIF (Sheikh and Bovik, 2006), the Visual Information Fidelity measure, predicts the quality of the distorted image by quantifying how much information in the reference image is preserved.
-VIF can be computed either in spatial or wavelet (Simoncelli et al., 1992) domain.
-A distinct property of VIF relative to other IQA models is that it can indicate that the "distorted" image has visual quality superior to that of the reference (Wang et al., 2015). - 4.
-CW-SSIM (Wang and Simoncelli, 2005), the Complex Wavelet SSIM index, is designed to be robust to small geometric distortions such as translation and rotation.
-The construction allows for consistent phase shifts of wavelet coefficients, which preserves local image features.
-CW-SSIM addresses the limitation of most IQA methods that require a precise registration process at the front end.
+- 1. MAE, the Mean Absolute Error (l_1 -norm) of pixel values, has been frequently adopted in optimization, despite its poor perceptual relevance.
+MAE has been shown to consistently outperform MSE (l_2 -norm) in image restoration tasks (Zhao et al. 2016). - 2.
+MS-SSIM (Wang et al. 2003), the Multi-Scale extension of the SSIM index (Wang et al. 2004), provides more exibility than single-scale SSIM, allowing for a wider range of viewing distances.
+It decomposes the input images into Gaussian pyramids (Burt and Adelson 1983), and computes contrast and structure similarities at each scale and luminance similarity at the coarsest scale only.
+MS-SSIM has become a standard "perceptual" quality measure, and has been used to guide the design of DNN-based image super-resolution (Zhao et al. 2016; Snell et al. 2017) and compression (Ballé et al. 2018) algorithms. - 3.
+VIF (Sheikh and Bovik 2006), the Visual Information Fidelity measure, quantifies how much information from the reference image is preserved in the distorted image.
+A Gaussian scale mixture (Portilla et al. 2003) is used as a source model to summarize natural image statistics, and mutual information is estimated assuming only signal attenuation and additive noise perturbations.
+A distinct property of VIF relative to other IQA models is that it can handle cases in which the "distorted" image is visually superior to the reference (Wang et al. 2015). - 4.
+CW-SSIM (Wang and Simoncelli 2005), the Complex Wavelet SSIM index, is designed to be robust to small geometric distortions such as translation and rotation.
+The construction allows for consistent local phase shifts of wavelet coefficients, which preserves image features.
+CW-SSIM addresses a common limitation of IQA methods that require precise spatial registration of the reference and distorted images. - 5.
+MAD (Larson and Chandler 2010), the Most Apparent Distortion measure, explicitly models adaptive strategies of the HVS.
+Specifically, a detection-based strategy considering local luminance and contrast masking is employed for near-threshold distortions, and an appearance-based strategy involving local spatial-frequency statistics is activated for supra-threshold distortions.
+The two strategies are combined by a weighted geometric mean, where the weight is determined based on the amount of distortion.